Al-Asad Airbase: Iraq War 2003–2011

-Like other large bases in Iraq, Al Asad offered amenities including an indoor swimming pool, movie theater (which was a carbon copy of the Sustainer Theatre at Camp Anaconda), post office, Morale, Welfare and Recreation center, several gyms, Post Exchange, Burger King, Cinnabon, Kentucky Fried Chicken, Pizza Hut, Subway Restaurant, Combat Support Hospital, and a Green Beans Coffee Shop.
+Like other large bases in Iraq, Al-Asad offered amenities including an indoor swimming pool, movie theater (which was a carbon copy of the Sustainer Theatre at Camp Anaconda), post office, Morale, Welfare and Recreation center, several gyms, Post Exchange, towards the end of 2005 a Burger King, Cinnabon, Kentucky Fried Chicken, Pizza Hut, Subway Restaurant, Combat Support Hospital, and a Green Beans Coffee Shop.
 The base is self-sufficient for producing drinking water, having both a reverse osmosis water purification plant and a bottling plant.
 Most of the housing on base are "cans" – shipping containers converted to, or manufactured as, living areas.
 Some of the original barracks still remain, however, and were used as well.
 Overflow tents were used when required, such as transition periods, which can nearly double the number of troops on the base.
 The base was a common destination for celebrities and politicians visiting American troops in Iraq, such as Chuck Norris and Toby Keith.
 While the towns and routes near Al Asad were as dangerous as anywhere else in Iraq, it is relatively remote and is easily accessible by air.
 The base often received indirect fire from Iraqi insurgents which usually caused little to no damage, though there were occasional casualties.

-The controversial song Hadji Girl was recorded at Al Asad in 2005.
-On September 3, 2007, President George W. Bush, Secretary of State Condoleezza Rice, Secretary of Defense Robert Gates, and Chairman of the Joint Chiefs of Staff General Peter Pace visited Al Asad and spent Labor Day with the servicemembers deployed to the base.
+The controversial song "Hadji Girl" was recorded at Al Asad in 2005.

+On September 3, 2007, President George W. Bush, Secretary of State Condoleezza Rice, Secretary of Defense Robert Gates, and Chairman of the Joint Chiefs of Staff General Peter Pace visited Al-Asad and spent Labor Day with the servicemembers deployed to the base.

-As the Marines withdrew from Iraq, Al Asad remained one of the last American-occupied bases in Al Anbar.
+As the Marines withdrew from Iraq, Al-Asad remained one of the last American-occupied bases in Al Anbar.
 In 2009 and 2010, Marines with the 2nd MEF removed the majority of gear and personnel from the base.
 The MEF concluded its operations at Al Asad in March 2010.
-The last of the civilian personnel were airlifted from Al Asad on December 16, 2011, and the base officially closed on December 31, 2011.
+The last of the civilian personnel were airlifted from Al-Asad on December 16, 2011, and the base officially closed on December 31, 2011.